Snap Inc.: Software

 The company develops and maintains the image messaging and multimedia mobile app Snapchat, as well as the Snapchat's Augmented Reality (AR) ad lens.
 The function was launched in September 2015.
 Specifically, the AR ad lens is one of the unique features of Snapchat, which allows advertisers to attract their target audience with various innovative lenses.
 Users can also use these lenses to change their faces, appearance, and even surroundings based on their preferences, and share those visual images or videos within their social networks.

 Snap also runs Bitmoji which allows users to create custom stickers featuring a personal avatar.
 Bitmoji was originally launched by Bitstrips in 2014.

 Hardware

 In addition, the company also develops and manufactures the wearable camera called Spectacles, a pair of smartglasses that connect to the user's Snapchat account and records videos in a circular video format adjustable in any orientation.

 On February 20, 2017, Snap Spectacles became available for purchase online.
 The company sold only 220,000 pairs of Snap Spectacles V1.
+The company later confirmed losses in excess of $40 million due to excess inventory.
 The company developed and launched Spectacles V2 first in April 2018.
 On April 28, 2022, the company announced a mini drone called Pixy.
 Later that year in August, it was reported that future development of Pixy would be discontinued, while continuing to sell the current iteration of the drone.

+In June 2026, Snap announced a new generation of augmented reality glasses branded Specs.